Skip to Content

 • Paseo de los Heroes between Blvd.
 Independencia and Blvd.
 Cuauhtémoc Norte in Zona Rio

 Pretty much all of Zona Centro and Zona Rio are safe enough to walk around at night.
 The problem is that it is easy to wander into a dangerous area if you don’t know where you’re going.
 Safety varies greatly by neighborhood in Tijuana.
-If you stray a couple of blocks too far form a touristy area, you could find yourself in a dangerous neighborhood.
-To be safe, it’s best to stick to the touristy areas at night unless you’re familiar with the neighborhood.
+If you stray a couple of blocks too far from a touristy area, you could find yourself in a dangerous neighborhood.
+To be safe, it’s a good idea to stick to the touristy areas at night unless you’re familiar with the neighborhood.

 Muggings are most common after dark on and around bridges over the Tijuana River.
-Particularly between the border and downtown.
+Particularly between the border and downtown Tijuana.
 Criminals like to prey on people who just crossed the border.
 These areas also have dark pedestrian walkways that are hidden from the police.
 The area around the river also tends to attract drug users who can be unpredictable and dangerous.
-Dark or deserted areas on the edges of downtown and Zona Rio are also risky.
-It’s best not to wander too far outside of the tourist zones at night.
+Dark or deserted areas on the edges of the city center and Zona Rio are also risky.
+It’s a good idea not to wander too far outside of the tourist zones at night.

 Zona Rio